lightningames/lnbitsbot-py/README.md

 - send/receive/tips to other TG users
 - gift sats with custom image and message. unclaimed sats should expire and return to sender
 - instructions with easy on ramp for users who don't hold sats or bitcoin
-- /tx, /log, /lnurl
+- /tx, /log, /lnurl commands
-- Add throttle tx size based on node top capacity
+- Add throttle tx size based on node capacity

 Getting Started